manideepreddym/Your-Academic-Lifeline/README.md

 ## Future Enhancements

-- **Feedback System**: Develop a feedback loop where the AI learns from interactions to improve its responses.
+- **Feedback System**: We are Developing a feedback loop where the AI learns from interactions to improve its responses.
-- **Expansion**: Integrate more dynamic data sources and interactive elements, such as quizzes or flashcards.
+- **Expansion**: We are in the process of Integrating more dynamic data sources and interactive elements, such as quizzes or flashcards.

 ## Built With
 - **Streamlit**: For interactive web applications.